-My photo haiku are far from perfect.
-They don't always follow haiku rules...
+My photo haiku don't always follow the haiku rules...

 go from bad to verse

-Still, I can't give up taking pictures, writing short poems or drinking coffee.
-After a while, these three habits hook up like three lines in a haiku.
-I don't know when this happened, but a while ago my friend told me that photo haiku was better than ice chewing.
+I can't give up making pictures, writing short poems or drinking coffee.
+After a while, these habits join each other like three lines in a haiku.
+I don't know when this happened.

 Photo haiku combines an image and a brief poem to open the minds to a fresh perception.
 The combination evokes thoughts, and at best a state of consciousness in a viewer.
 Photo haiku tries to show the essence of human experience or nature.
-Well-written haiku photography can touch our souls with an Aha immediacy.
+Well-written photo haiku can grabs the mind with an Aha! immediacy.